SpenserKao/Search-Flickr-with-AngularJS/README.md

 ## AngularJS
 Angular JS ver 1.2.0 has be utilised in this application, noteworthily:
-   - ng-show - makes the image detailconsitionally
+   - ng-show - makes conditional display of selected image's details
-   - ng-keyup
+   - ng-keyup - facilitates real-time search

 ## HTML5
 Following semantic HTML5 elements have been in use: